andres-luengo/bart/docs/usage.rst

         # ... other parameters
     )

-See the documentation for :class:`~rfi_pipeline.RunManager` for details on how the processor should be defined.
+See the documentation for :class:`~bart.RunManager` for details on how the processor should be defined.

 Merge API
 ~~~~~~~~~